James A. Keyte

 Mr. Keyte also counsels on general antitrust matters.
 He has advised numerous clients on compliance with basic antitrust statutes, including issues relating to competitor collaborations, unilateral conduct and distribution.
 He also counsels a number of clients on intellectual property matters with antitrust implications.

 Mr. Keyte is the past chair of the Trade, Sports and Professional Associations Committee.
 Mr. Keyte is a frequent contributor of antitrust articles to the Antitrust Law Journal and Antitrust Magazine on a variety of topics, including merger analysis, market definition and conduct-related issues.
 Mr. Keyte is a former senior editor of the Antitrust Law Journal and a current editor of Antitrust Magazine.
 He also authors a monthly antitrust column for the New York Law Journal.
 In 2012, he won the Institute of Competition Law’s Antitrust Academic Article Readers Award for “‘Tally Ho!’: UPP and the 2010 Horizontal Merger Guidelines.”
 Mr. Keyte repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, which has described him as a “brilliant” antitrust lawyer and a “bulldog in the courtroom.”
-In addition he is listed in The International Who’s Who of Competition Lawyers & Economists 2014 and Who’s Who Legal: Competition 2015.
+In addition he is listed in The International Who’s Who of Competition Lawyers & Economists 2014, Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.

 JD, Loyola Law School, 1986 (Law Review)